 NORRISTOWN, Pa.
 (AP) — The Latest on the sexual assault trial of Bill Cosby (all times local):

-The jury in Bill Cosby's sex assault trial is going home for the night after failing to reach a verdict on the third day of deliberations.
+The jury in Bill Cosby's sex assault trial is going back to its hotel for the night after failing to resolve a deadlock that's threatened to end the case without a verdict.

 The 79-year-old Cosby is facing three felony indecent assault charges that could put him in prison for the rest of his life.